AntoineMellerio/hackathon_GoogleCloud/README.md

 :white_check_mark:  The final presentation was held in front of 6 people having sustainability positions of responsability in different sectors (Google Cloud, Renault, Thales, INRIA, PRAIRIES).

-:trophy:   For this project, our team was awarded with the 1st place.
+:trophy:   For this project, our team was awarded with the 1st prize.
-You can find in this repository the notebooks that conducted the analysis, as well as the final functions and the final presentation.

 ## Datasets
 We used 3 open-source datasets :
 - ADEME, Base carbone : carbon emissions of ingredients and coumposed products caused by production